kpfleming/garaduino/README.md

 C++17 mode in the compiler.
 GNU Make will also be required, and can be installed using your operating system's normal software installation tools.
-For monitoring the output of the Arduino (when a DEBUG build is in place), GNU Screen will be required too.
+For monitoring the output of the Arduino (when a DEBUG build is in place), see the Debugging section below.
 Clone this repository into a suitable location.

 * MQTT broker.
 An MQTT broker will be required to communicate with